Vinil247/singapore-airlines-nlp-analysis/extra.md

 #### **Semi-Supervised Sentiment Classification · Topic Modeling · BERTopic · MLOps**

 ## ✨ Summary
 This project builds a domain-specific sentiment analysis system for Singapore Airlines using 10K+ customer reviews (2018-2024).
 Using semi-supervised learning, we combined zero-shot pseudo-labeling with manual validation to create a high-quality training set, then fine-tuned transformer models (DistilBERT and RoBERTa) with Focal Loss to handle severe class imbalance.
-The pipeline integrates sentiment predictions with BERTopic to surface operational themes driving customer satisfaction over time, quantified through a custom Impact Index.
+The pipeline integrates sentiment predictions with BERTopic to surface operational themes driving customer satisfaction over time, quantified through a custom Impact Index and temporal tracking, revealing distinct pre-pandemic and post-recovery customer experience shifts, quantified through net sentiment.

 Complete with WandB experiment tracking and modular design, this demonstrates an end-to-end applied NLP workflow from data preparation to actionable business insights